jameshruby/TanksResourceManagement/README.md

 - Create module class (currently theres no macro) and overwrite ResourcesModuleParams subclass

 ## Known issues and current caveats

-- HoldActions are currently not displaying in multiplayer

 - Current solution is not handling more players in the vehicle, as its build for PvP scenario and will possibly be merged With specific mission: